 Free data for the whole world

 MOSAiC, the greatest Arctic research expedition of all time, will put an end to this black hole.
 Today’s best climate models demonstrate just how important it is to do so: because they lack reliable data from the Central Arctic, under certain conditions and a pessimistic greenhouse gas emission scenario (i.e. RCP8.5) one of the models predicts five degree higher temperatures above the Arctic by the end of the century, while a similarly good model predicts that temperatures will rise by 15 degrees under the same conditions.
-In an enormous undertaking involving five icebreakers, 600 researchers, technicians and crewmembers, and an unprecedented number of long-term observation stations on the Arctic sea ice, MOSAiC will massively reduce this uncertainty.
+In an enormous undertaking involving seven icebreakers and research vessels, about 500 researchers, technicians and crewmembers, and an unprecedented number of long-term observation stations on the Arctic sea ice, MOSAiC will massively reduce this uncertainty.

 In the process, it will produce a flood of measurement data, which will be extremely valuable not just for the participating researchers and their peers around the globe, but for humanity as a whole.
 Accordingly, the policy for MOSAiC data is based on a spirit of international cooperation, which all expedition participants expressly agree to adhere to: after receiving new measurement data, each group will save it on the central MOSAiC database as soon as possible.
 All participants can access the database, allowing them to directly use other groups’ data for their own research.
 There’s only one condition: before any new research paper is released, the owners of the data used have to read and approve the manuscript.